stombeur/open-eid-app/README.md

 ## Differences with previous project

-This project replaces previous Open e-ID projet
+This project replaces the old abandoned Open e-ID projet

 Here are the differences